 And in the waste places of the fat ones strangers shall eat.

 i.
-What is wrong with the partying and addicted to entertainment lifestyle?
-Simply put, it forgets about God.
-Though they may claim to remember Him in some way, they do not regard the work of the LORD, nor consider the operation of His hands.
-Anyone who really does regard the work of the LORD, and really does consider the operation of His hands, will live as if God is real and as if there is much more to life than partying and entertainment.
+What is wrong with the party life and the addiction to entertainment?
+Simply put, God is forgotten.
+Though men may claim to remember Him in some way, they do not regard the work of the Lord, nor consider the operation of His hands.
+Anyone who really does regard the work of the Lord, and really does consider the operation of His hands, will live as if God is real and as if there is much more to life than partying and entertainment.

 3. (18-21) Woe to those who confuse moral issues, who think that they know better than God does.

 Woe to those who draw iniquity with cords of vanity,

 And sin as if with a cart rope;

 That say, “Let Him make speed and hasten His work,